Arapaho Valley Ranch has a rich and wonderful history in Colorado and knowing the story makes the visit even more special.

 As history shows, Colorado was a huge mining community.
-When the mines were exhausted in the late 1800’s, some of the locals turned to ranching.
+When the mines were exhausted in the late 1800s, some of the locals turned to ranching.
 In the Upper Grand area of Colorado, Henry Lehman was one of those ranchers.
-He was a homesteader and built a ranch on the South Fork of the river where the family took in guests, travelers and fishermen.
+He was a homesteader and built a ranch on the South Fork of the river where the family took in guests, travelers, and fishermen.
 Henry built his Lodge along the South Fork of the Colorado River, which ran through the valley where Lake Granby sits now.

 Upon completion of the New York to Paris flight in 1927, Knight built an airport on the ranch.
 Writings of the period indicate that Harry built the airport just for Lindbergh.
 However, Harry also was a pilot in his own right.
 Lindbergh would fly over the divide and onto the ranch mostly for weekend visits.

 Years passed and Lindbergh became involved with other activities that did not involve the Knights.
 Water storage became the most important problem facing them.
 The Granby dam was proposed for construction.
 After completion of the dam, the Knight family auctioned off their house, bunkhouse, and all the town buildings on July 27, 1946.
 These buildings were moved onto our property by rolling them on logs.
 The property at that time was called Murray’s Camp, providing camping and cabins to guests and travelers.
 The Lodge that Henry Lehman built and the Knights called their home is the same Lodge where we welcome all of you today.
 We are also grateful to have the town’s Dance Hall at AVR, which we are in the middle of renovating.

 AVR changed hands a couple of times over the next 30 years, continuing to operate as a guest and dude ranch until the Wild Family took it over in the 60s and 70s.